ClouDesire/docusaurus/docs/syndication.md

 Once renewed, a trial subscription becomes a proper paid subscription.

-Given a trial subscription you are a vendor for with ID `{id}`, you can order a renewal for e.g. 1 month with a `PATCH` request:
+Given a trial subscription you are a vendor with ID `{id}`, you can submit a renewal order with a `PATCH` request:

 ```http
 PATCH /subscription/{id} HTTP/1.1